What is a UPS Power Supply for Computers & Servers? | UPS Systems

 Computer Rooms, the home of IT, need continuous, consistent and reliable power supplies; the integrity of the data they hold is crucial to the success of every business.
-As such, it’s essential that the electrical supply that powers critical systems is always clean and reliable, otherwise, the result could be costly downtime and possible data corruption or loss.
+As such, it’s essential that the electrical supply that powers critical systems are always clean and reliable, otherwise, the result could be costly downtime and possible data corruption or loss.

 We supply power protection solutions for every size of computer room, from one-on-one UPS protection for individual workstations, through to major network nodes, servers and storage devices, giving comprehensive protection for a complete site.